 Please note: Material in this provider manual is subject to change.
-Please go to https://providers.anthem.com/nv for the most up-to-date information.
+Please go to providers.anthem.com/nv for the most up-to-date information.

-2 OVERVIEW
+OVERVIEW

-2.1 Who is Anthem Blue Cross and Blue Shield Healthcare Solutions?
+2.1 Who is Anthem?

-Community Care Heath Plan of Nevada, Inc., doing business as Anthem Blue Cross and Blue Shield Healthcare Solutions (Anthem), is a leader in managed healthcare services for the public sector.
+Community Care Heath Plan of Nevada, Inc., doing business as Anthem, is a leader in managed healthcare services for the public sector.
 We provide healthcare coverage exclusively to low-income families, children, pregnant women, and the expansion population.